LoveDaisy/SparseQP_bench/README.md

 # Sparse QP bench

-It is a simple benchmark for a large scale sparse quadratic programing (QP) problem.
+It is a simple benchmark for a large scale sparse quadratic programming (QP) problem.
 The QP is formulated as,

 $$